 1987 - 1992 Greenville Police Department, Greenville, SC.

-2016 - Present University of North Georgia, Gainseville, GA.
+2016 - Present University of North Georgia, Dahlonega, GA.

 2006 - 2016 Gonzaga University, Spokane, WA.

 We have three children, all of whom are currently in college or vocational school.
-My wife, Stephanie, is involved in the arts as an actor, musician, and entertainer.
-I also served as an adjunct professor at Gonzaga Unviersity and Washington State University - Spokane.
-I am currently an Assistant Professor of Criminal Justice at the Unviersity of North Georgia in Dahlonega, GA.
+My wife, Stephanie, is involved in the arts as a photographer.
+I have also served as an adjunct professor at Gonzaga Unviersity and Washington State University - Spokane.
+I am currently the Assistant Department Head in the Department of Criminal Justice at the Unviersity of North Georgia in Dahlonega, GA.